SAITARUN55/PyTorchUdacityChallenge-image_classifier/README.md

-# PyTorchUdacityChallenge-image_classifier
+# Flower classification
-Identify flower species from an image
+This project uses convolutional neural network to train an image classifier that is able to identify 102 different flower species